-CAUTION: Operation of your stove without the baffle may cause unsafe and hazardous temperature conditions and will void the warranty.
-NOTE: Before installing the firebrick, check to ensure that none are broken or damaged in any way.
+CAUTION: Operation of your stove without the baffle and or firebricks may cause unsafe and hazardous temperature conditions and will void the warranty.
+NOTE: Before installing the firebricks, check to ensure that none are broken or damaged in any way.
 If so, have the damaged ones replaced.
 Check the firebrick for damage at least annually and replace any broken or damaged ones with new ones.
 Inspection and cleaning of the chimney is facilitated by the removable baffle.